CinTheDev/synth-music/improved-conversion.md

 Problem 2: There's a chance of repeating the same calculation if we need the same info for multiple different things.

+### Potential fixes

+Problem 2 is probably easy to fix (at least with syntax).
+If we make sure to cleanly sort the calculation into dedicated functions, we won't have to repeat implementation.
+Though, we would still be repeating calculations in that case, but we don't aim for extreme performance, so it's OK for now.

+Prolem 1 is a bit harder to think about and to find a solution for, even with other potential approaches.